OpenST/ost-wallet-sdk-react-native/README.md

 ## Introduction

-OST React Native Wallet SDK is official OST Wallet SDK for react-native platform.
-OST React Native Wallet SDK is a mobile application development SDK that enables developers to integrate the functionality of a non-custodial crypto-wallet into consumer applications.
+OST React Native Wallet SDK is the official OST Wallet SDK for react-native platform.
+The SDK is a mobile application development SDK that enables developers to integrate the functionality of a non-custodial crypto-wallet into consumer applications.

-The OST React Native Wallet SDK:
+OST React Native Wallet SDK...

 * Safely generates and stores keys on the user's mobile device
 * Signs ethereum transactions and data as defined by contracts using EIP-1077
 * Enables users to recover access to their Brand Tokens in case the user loses their authorized device

 ## Installing React-native SDK

-1. Install React native and create a react native project
+1. Install React Native and create a react-native project

 Follow this [official react-native getting started guide](https://facebook.github.io/react-native/docs/0.59/getting-started) to install react native and create a react-native project

-2. Install the OST React Native SDK in your project Run following command in your react-native project root
+2. Install OST React Native SDK in your project
+Run following command in your react-native project root

 ```bash